Search

 Things to do on a layover at SAT

 SAT may not have a ton of gates, but it does have a plethora of food and drink options.
-If you’re not sure where to hunker down, I highly recommend heading for La Gloria from a famed hometown chef with several popular restaurants across San Antonio.
-La Gloria is an outpost of his flagship restaurant in the city’s Pearl district, and a great chance to sample the chef’s specialties.
+If you’re not sure where to hunker down, I highly recommend heading for La Gloria in Terminal A from a famed hometown chef with several popular restaurants across San Antonio.
+La Gloria is an outpost of his flagship restaurant in the Pearl district, and a great chance to sample the chef’s specialties.

 Because the airport is so close to the city and the security lines are typically so brief, San Antonio is a perfect destination for leaving the airport and exploring one or two sights in town during layovers.
-With even a 3–hour layover, you can easily take a car ride to downtown San Antonio for a quick tour of the Alamo or a leisurely stroll down the city’s world-famous riverwalk.
+With even a 3-hour layover, you can easily take a car ride to downtown San Antonio for a quick tour of the Alamo or a leisurely stroll down the famous riverwalk.

 Lounges at SAT

-Lockers and storage at SAT
+Lockers and storage

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.